Reasons for Trip Cancellation

 - The attack must happen within 30 days of your scheduled departure date.

-Atlantic hurricane season runs between June 1st and November 1st.
+Atlantic hurricane season runs between June 1st and November 30th.
 The Pacific hurricanes season is even longer.
 If your destination under official hurricane warning issued by NOAA, you can cancel your trip.
+Having travel insurance during hurricane season can reimburse any non-refundable, prepaid travel expenses you might otherwise lose for cancelling your trip.

 Here’s how it works: